-- The Director, Employment & Employee Services, will serve as the Title IX Deputy Coordinator for matters related to prospective or current employees, and is available at 3R Alumni Hall, dmjuarez@peirce.edu, or 215-670-9217. - The Assistant Dean, Student Support Services, will serve as the Title IX Deputy Coordinator for matters related to prospective or current students, and is available at 2 Alumni Hall, tathomas@peirce.edu, or 215-670-9423. - The Associate Director, Faculty Recruitment & Professional Development, will serve as the Title IX Deputy Coordinator for matters related to prospective or current employees, and is available at 2 Alumni Hall, gamarte1@peirce.edu, or 215-670-9256.
+- The Director, Employment & Employee Services, will serve as the Title IX Deputy Coordinator for matters related to prospective or current employees, and can be contacted atdmjuarez@peirce.edu, or 215-670-9217. - The Associate Dean, Student Support Services, will serve as the Title IX Deputy Coordinator for matters related to prospective or current students, and can be contacted at tathomas@peirce.edu, or 215-670-9423. - The Associate Director, Faculty Recruitment & Professional Development, will serve as the Title IX Deputy Coordinator for matters related to prospective or current employees, and can be contacted at gamarte1@peirce.edu, or 215-670-9256.